 At this stage, my participants have been divided into three sets: Generation Y (born 1981-1997), Generation X (born 1965-1980), and Baby Boomers (born 1946-1964).
-It is possible that I will divvy them up into narrower age groups for some or all of my findings, but this is where the groupings are at this time.
-Regardless, my intentions are to analyse my data through an age-based lens.
+I may divvy them up into narrower age groups for some or all of my findings, but this is where the groupings are at this time.
+Regardless, I intend to analyse my data through an age-based lens.
 (With an open mind to considering other ways of looking at the data.)

 Now that I have all of my data, I need to complete the transcription of the interviews.
 And then it will be time to code everything up before the all-important analysis stage.
 I will share a bit of insight into each of these steps as I go along.